Crenstonw/CUEVANA4/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## About the project

+This project was worked on The movie Data Base and made by Alejandro Rubens and Roberto Rebolledo.
+It is a web page where you can see all the new and old films ever existed, and updated many times a day